-In our recent webinar with Training Magazine, 72% of attendees said they did not have milestones set up for their training goals.
+In our webinar with Training Magazine, 72% of attendees said they did not have milestones set up for their training goals.
 Not having milestones can quickly create frustration and confusion, and let you wander down a path in the wrong direction from your goal.

 Think about going hiking – maybe you’ve seen a rough map of the trail, but when you’re actually on it, you’ll be relying on trail markers and sign posts to ensure you’re headed in the right direction.

 I was on a trail recently without any trail markers, and even though it was fairly short, we ended up on the wrong path!
 There was no clear sign of where to cross the stream, so we stayed on the path even though the trail was getting wilder, thinking it might still be the right direction.

 It turned out to be a dead end, so the lack of a sign post caused us to waste time going in the wrong direction – and included a few scrapes and spiderwebs!
 We then had to backtrack and figure out where we were supposed to cross.

 So don’t stop with creating goals – get those milestones written down too, and make sure everyone sees how the training strategy is keeping things on track through each milestone, guiding you toward the big-picture goals.